coreruleset/coreruleset/SECURITY.md

 ## Reporting a Vulnerability

-We strive to make the OWASP ModSecurity CRS accessible to a wide audience of beginner and experienced users.
+We strive to make the OWASP CRS accessible to a wide audience of beginner and experienced users.
 We welcome bug reports, false positive alert reports, evasions, usability issues, and suggestions for new detections.
 Submit these types of non-vulnerability related issues via Github.
 Please include your installed version and the relevant portions of your audit log.